Lundin sells its first 'carbon neutral' oil as climate activism grows

 “This was a one-off sale, but we intend to sell more carbon neutral cargos from Edvard Grieg and from (the) Johan Sverdrup (field) once it is certified,” he added.

-Lundin holds a 20% stake in Equinor-operated (EQNR.OL) Johan Sverdrup, western Europe's largest oilfield.
+Lundin holds a 20% stake in Equinor-operated Johan Sverdrup, western Europe’s largest oilfield.

-The certification of the Lundin cargo was provided by Intertek Group (ITRK.L), which tests, inspects and certifies that products meet quality, safety, environmental and other standards for clients including Carrefour (CARR.PA), ConocoPhillips (COP.N) and Unilever (ULVR.L).

 “This sale will carry the Intertek CarbonZero Verified mark and details of this and all traceable certifications are publicly listed for investors, traders, regulators and other stakeholders,” Intertek said in a separate statement.